Oolite Arts is one of Miami’s largest support organizations for visual artists

-Oolite Arts has just acquired a new home in the city of Miami, 75 NW 72nd St., so that we can expand to meet the needs of Miami’s growing visual arts community.
+Oolite Arts acquired a new home in the city of Miami, 75 NW 72nd St., so that we can expand to meet the needs of Miami’s growing visual arts community.

 We want our new home to be a place where Miamians can come take a class and get to know some of the best artists in our city and their work.
 We’ll continue to offer our current 200-plus art classes in our new neighborhood, starting classes even before our new facility opens.
-This spring, we are also launching an award-winning video arts program for local teens there.
+We also launched an award-winning video arts program for local teens there.

 We changed our name to Oolite Arts, to reflect both our roots and mission